Our Quaker Heritage and Traditions

 Although Lincoln was not founded as a Quaker School, the School came under the jurisdiction of the New England Yearly Meeting and Society of Friends in 1924 to secure the School's financial position and, more importantly, to provide a Quaker education for girls in Providence.
 While Lincoln School is no longer responsible to the Yearly Meeting School Committee or the New England Yearly meeting, we remain connected to our valued Quaker roots by maintaining our membership with the Friends Council on Education and working continually to incorporate the Quaker testimonies of Simplicity, Peace, Integrity, Community, Equality, Service, and Stewardship of the Earth into our lives on a daily basis.

-The Religious and Spiritual Life Committee (made up of students, faculty, staff and three trustees) meets regularly to review our continuing work and to explore new opportunities for outreach and strategies for keeping our Quaker traditions and values vital and accessible within our community.
-The critical role of this committee remains to share and inform across the community and to the Board of Trustees about the spiritual work and activities that are taking place across the Lincoln community.
+The Quaker Life and Education Committee, meets regularly to review our continuing work and to explore new opportunities for outreach and strategies for keeping our Quaker traditions and values vital and accessible within our community.
+The critical role of this committee remains to share and inform the community and to the Board of Trustees about the spiritual work and activities that are taking place across the Lincoln community.

 At Lincoln, one of our traditional songs, "Simple Gifts," speaks of the calming down into ourselves and discovering our humility, or - from our motto - our lowliness.
 Lowliness is a quality of self-confidence, which allows one to encourage the strengths (and voices) of others.
 It is important that we maintain perspective and remain grateful for simple gifts.
 In the third verse of the traditional song, it reminds us: "'Tis the gift to think of others not to only think of ‘me'".
 We are indeed fortunate to be part of a community based upon Quaker values that expect each of us to act with social responsibility and compassion - that it is truly the simplest of gifts.